Racism is part of everyday life in the German healthcare system-breakinglatest.news-Breaking Latest News

 - More research on racism in general and in healthcare

 “The goal must be reliable, non-discriminatory care for everyone,” emphasizes DAH board member Beck.
-“No one should be excluded from health, no one should have to fear discrimination because of their skin color or an HIV infection if they need medical help.”
+“No one should be excluded from health, no one should have to fear discrimination because of the color of their skin or an HIV infection if they need medical help.”

 Campaign “AIDS Aids Against Racism”